artpelling/plti-snapshot-interpolation/README.md

 ## Installation

-To run the examples and create the plots, Python 3.10 and `virtualenv` is needed.
+To run the examples and create the plots, Python 3.13 and `virtualenv` or `uv` is needed.

-The necessary packages are listed in [`requirements.txt`](requirements.txt).
+The necessary packages for installation with `virtualenv` are listed in [`requirements.txt`](requirements.txt).
 They can be installed in a virtual environment by, e.g.,

 ```bash